HD Video Streaming Designs for Multimedia Live Streamer

-Live HD Video streaming refers to primarily audio and video content delivered in real-time, as events happen.
-With the phenomenal growth of internet, media compression techniques and high end media processing technologies, HD Video Streaming has become all pervasive; finding application in a wide variety of activities like medical electronics, home automation, media and publication, industrial automation, security and surveillance among others.
-This case study showcases Mistral’s capability in offering Design Services for Video Streaming for an Android Multimedia Live Streamer product with Full HD Video Streaming transmitter and receiver for a customer in Digital Multimedia and live video-casting domain.
+HD Video streaming refers to primarily audio and video content delivered in real-time, as events happen.
+With the phenomenal growth of internet, media compression techniques and high end media processing technologies, HD Video Streaming designs have become all pervasive; finding application in a wide variety of activities like medical electronics, home automation, media and publication, industrial automation, security and surveillance among others.
+This case study from Mistral showcases our capability in offering Design Services for Video Streaming for an Android Multimedia Live Streamer product with Full HD Video Streaming transmitter and receiver for a customer in Digital Multimedia and live video-casting domain.

 The customer is a global leader in Digital Multimedia domain and automation for personal and enterprise solutions.
 The customer provides a full range of equipment, sub-systems, control systems and surveillance devices with HD Video Streaming for Home and Office space environment.